 Renewable energy powers are set to boom.

-As of now, renewable energy sources make up 26% of the world’s electricity, and will contribute to 30% of the world’s energy by 2024.
-Renewables are rapidly growing, they are cost effective and promise a cleaner energy toward a better future.
+As of 2024, renewable energy sources make up 30% of the world’s electricity.
+This marks a significant increase from previous years, driven by substantial investments and advancements in technology.
+Renewables are rapidly growing, they are cost-effective, and they promise a cleaner energy future.

 In fact, renewables have seen a huge growth in development since the 1970s, offering the benefit of lower emissions of carbon and other types of pollution.